drobnjakfilip0-cmd/github-final-project/CONTRIBUTING.md

 ## How to Contribute

 ### Reporting Bugs
-- Use GitHub Issues to report any bugs.
+- Open a GitHub Issue for any bug you find.
-- Provide a clear description of the problem and steps to reproduce it.
-- Include screenshots or error messages if possible.
+- Include a clear description, steps to reproduce, and any relevant screenshots or error messages.

 ### Suggesting Features
-- Use GitHub Issues to suggest new features.
+- Open a GitHub Issue for new feature suggestions.
 - Explain why this feature is useful and how it could be implemented.

 ### Submitting Pull Requests